 Born: 13 April 1997 (Edmonton, England)

-Born locally in Edmonton, boyhood Spurs fan Kyle Walker-Peters has come up through our Academy system to feature in the first team squad.
+Born locally in Edmonton, boyhood Spurs fan Kyle Walker-Peters has come up through our Academy system.

 Capable of operating in both full-back roles, Kyle initially played twice for the Under-18s in 2012/13 before featuring in 25 more league games at that level in addition to both FA Youth Cup ties we were involved in during 2013-14.
 He scored in a 5-1 league defeat of Wolves in April, 2014.